Best Organic Prenatal Vitamin Guide

 According to a LabDoor report, four of twenty-two products contained at least one artificial coloring agent (Blue 2, Yellow 6, and/or Red 40).

-Possible Nutrient Toxicity Risks
+8) Possible Nutrient Toxicity Risks

-It’s important to know that amount of a given nutrient that your body actually needs will also determine how much is absorbed.
+It’s important to know the amount of a given nutrient that your body actually needs will also determine how much is absorbed.
 Fortunately, for most nutrients, any excess that is not needed by the body will be excreted in the urine.

 But there’s a caveat, and to understand it you need to understand the difference between fat-soluble and water-soluble vitamins.
 Here goes.